DilshadPython/Python/OOP-EX/README.md

 # if we add -5 or -7 it will automatically tell must be posative
 assert price >= 0, f'Price {price} is not greater than or equal to 0 !' assert quantity >= 0, f'Quantity {quantity} is not greater than or equal to 0 !'

+# Adding __dict__ to the class display all attribute of this model and use the same method
+# __dict__ for object or instance display all attribiute for instance level.